Skaldowie

 Skaldowie (namesake: The Skalds) is an art rock band which formed in Kraków, Poland in 1965.
 With their musical training and proximity to the folklore-rich area of Podhale, many of their tracks incorporate themes of rock, folk, and classical music.
-The band became particularly popular in 1972 with their debut album, Krywań, Krywań.

 Skaldowie received numerous national awards between 1966 and 1980, and were one of the most popular musical groups in Poland at the time.